Today in Hockey History: Jan. 31

 Great Day for Goaltending

-Terry Sawchuk became the second goaltender in Detroit Red Wings team history to record 150 victories, on Jan.
+Terry Sawchuk became the second goaltender in Detroit Red Wings team history to record 150 victories on Jan.
 31, 1954, with a 5-1 win at the Chicago Blackhawks.
 Harry Lumley was the first netminder to win 150 games with the Red Wings.
-Since then, both Chris Osgood and Jimmy Howard have joined this club in Detroit.
+Since then, Chris Osgood and Jimmy Howard have joined this club in Detroit.

-Tony Esposito recorded the 11th shutout of his rookie season, on Jan.
+Tony Esposito recorded the 11th shutout of his rookie season on Jan.
 31, 1970, by leading the Blackhawks in a 5-0 win at the Philadelphia Flyers.
 He finished the 1969-70 season with 15 shutouts, which is still the NHL record for rookies.

 On Jan.
 31, 1982, Grant Fuhr became the first goaltender in Edmonton Oilers history to win 20 games in a season since they joined the NHL in 1979.
 The milestone victory came in a 7-4 win over the Flyers.

-Rookie New York Rangers’ goaltender Mike Richter set a team-record with 59 saves, on Jan.
+Rookie New York Rangers goaltender Mike Richter set a team record with 59 saves on Jan.
 31, 1991, in a 3-3 tie with the Vancouver Canucks.

-Tom Barrasso set a Pittsburgh Penguins record for saves in a home game, on Jan.
+Tom Barrasso set a Pittsburgh Penguins record for saves in a home game on Jan.
 31, 1998, when he stopped 51 shots in a 4-2 win over the Red Wings.
-Exactly two years later, he became the 11th goaltender in NHL history to win 350 games by beating the Atlanta Thrashers 2-1, in overtime.
+Two years later, he became the 11th goaltender in NHL history to win 350 games by beating the Atlanta Thrashers 2-1 in overtime.

 All-Star Game Firsts

-At 18 years and nine months old, Red Wings rookie Steve Yzerman became the youngest player ever to appear in an NHL All-Star Game, on Jan.
-31, 1984, which was hosted by the New Jersey Devils.
+At 18 years and nine months old, Red Wings rookie Steve Yzerman became the youngest player ever to appear in an NHL All-Star Game on Jan.
+31, 1984, hosted by the New Jersey Devils.
 He had an assist for the Campbell Conference in their 7-6 loss to the Wales Conference.
 The Campbell Conference made things interesting with a late charge after falling behind 5-0 after the first period.
 Don Maloney of the Rangers took home MVP honors with a goal and three assists on the day.

-The NHL changed their format, on Jan.
-31, 2016, when the Nashville Predators hosted the All-Star Game.
+On Jan.
+31, 2016, the NHL changed its format when the Nashville Predators hosted the All-Star Game.
 Instead of the traditional game between two conferences, all four divisions iced a team in a 3-on-3 single-elimination tournament.
-The league also allowed fans to vote for each team’s captain which led to one of the strangest episodes in the history o the All-Star game.
+The league also allowed fans to vote for each team’s captain, which led to one of the strangest episodes in the history of the All-Star Game.
 An online campaign had Montreal Canadiens’ tough guy John Scott get voted into the game.

 Scott was traded to the Arizona Coyotes just days before the game and demoted to the American Hockey League, in a move many felt was done to keep him out of the festivities.
 After outrage by the fans who voted for him, he was eventually allowed to play and was named the captain of the Pacific Division.
-In a storybook ending, Scott scored two goals in the Pacific’s semifinal win over the Central Division and took home the MVP award.
+Scott scored two goals in the Pacific’s semifinal win over the Central Division and took home the MVP award in a storybook ending.

 Memories from Behind the Bench

-Canucks’ general manager Pat Quinn took over as head coach, on Jan.
-31, 1991, replacing Bob McCammon.
-He spent the next 280 games behind the bench and led Vancouver to the 1994 Stanley Cup Final.
 Exactly 13 years later, on Jan.
 31, 2004, Quinn won his 600th game as an NHL coach when he led the Toronto Maple Leafs to a 5-1 win over the Ottawa Senators.
 He is the fourth coach to join the 600-win club.
 He wound up with 684 careers, 300 in Toronto and 141 in Vancouver.

-Jacques Demers earned his 300th NHL victory, on Jan.
+Jacques Demers earned his 300th NHL victory on Jan.
 31, 1993, with a 6-4 Canadiens’ win over the Flyers.
-Demers won a total of 409 games with Quebec Nordiques, St. Louis Blues, Red Wings, Canadiens and Tampa Bay Lightning.
+Demers won 409 games with Quebec Nordiques, St. Louis Blues, Red Wings, Canadiens, and Tampa Bay Lightning.

 On Jan.
-31, 1995, Marc Crawford became the second rookie coach in NHL history to win his first five games behind the bench, when the Nordiques beat the Flyers 5-2.
+31, 1995, Marc Crawford became the second rookie coach in NHL history to win his first five games behind the bench when the Nordiques beat the Flyers 5-2.
 Crawford’s streak ended two nights later, with a loss at the Devils.

 The Roaring 20s

-Joe Malone set an NHL record by scoring seven goals, on Jan.
-31, 2000, as the Quebec Bulldogs beat the Toronto St. Patricks 10-6.
+Joe Malone set an NHL record by scoring seven goals on Jan.
+31, 1920, as the Quebec Bulldogs beat the Toronto St. Patricks 10-6.
 Nobody has matched this feat since.

-Not a single penalty was called, on Jan.
+Not a single penalty was called on Jan.
 31, 1923, when the Canadiens defeated the Hamilton Tigers 5-4.
 This was the first penalty-free game in NHL history.

-Goaltending legend Georges Vezina recorded his 12th career shutout, on Jan.
-31, 1925, in the Canadiens’ 5-0 win the crosstown Montreal Maroons.
+Goaltending legend Georges Vezina recorded his 12th career shutout on Jan.
+31, 1925, in the Canadiens’ 5-0 win over the crosstown Montreal Maroons.

 Another early goaltending great, Alec Connell, picked up his 42nd career shutout, on Jan.
 31, 1928, by leading the original Senators to a 4-0 victory against the Maple Leafs.
 This started a stretch of six consecutive shutouts for Connell, still an NHL record to this day.